BETA — Earn free Robux at earnaldo.com

 Frequently Asked Questions

-No. As of June 2026 Monobombo (place ID 112531085636442) does not appear to have a code system and there are no active codes.
-It is a brand-new June 2026 game with no tracker coverage.
-Codes you see for "Monkey Bomb Tag" are for a different game and will not work here.
+No. As of August 13, 2026 Monobombo (place ID 112531085636442) does not appear to have a code system and there are no active codes.
+Codes you see for "Monkey Bomb Tag" are for a different game and will not work here — we track the live status on our Monobombo codes page.

 Three players are monkeys defusing a bomb, but one is blindfolded (can't see), one wears headphones (can't hear), and one barely speaks.
 You have to relay clues around the team — the monkey who can perceive a clue passes it to the one who can act — and defuse the bomb before the timer runs out.